 A Note on Tutor Monitoring

-When it comes to tutor monitoring, you may also want to consider a virtual tutoring partner over an in-person option.
+When it comes to tutor monitoring, you may also want to consider a synchronous virtual tutoring partner over an in-person option.
 When sessions are performed virtually, video of every tutor can be monitored to make sure instruction follows the curriculum.

 3. Look for a Smart Student Assessment Plan